Use Azure subscriptions with Azure CLI

 You might have multiple subscriptions within Azure.
 You can be part of more than one organization or your organization might divide access to certain resources across groupings.
 The Azure CLI supports selecting a subscription both globally and per command.

 For detailed information on subscriptions, billing, and cost management, see the billing and cost management documentation.

 Tenants, users, and subscriptions

-- To learn how to add a new subscription to your Azure Active Directory tenant, see How to add an Azure subscription to Azure Active Directory.
-To learn how to sign in to a specific tenant, see Sign in with Azure CLI.
+- To learn how to add a new subscription to your Azure Active Directory tenant, see Associate or add an Azure subscription to your Azure Active Directory tenant.

 Change the active subscription

 You can change your active subscription by using the az account set command.

 Get a list of your subscriptions with the az account list command: